axaimdc/getting-started/README.md

 * After doing some analysis, we might put part of the dataframe into a new dataframe, perhaps with a different name.
 At this point, both dataframes are available for further analysis.
 * At each subsequent step, we are generally taking one of our existing dataframes and doing some kind of transformations on the data, either to produce more data, to produce a chart, or to export the data for use elsewhere, perhaps in a spreadsheet.

-## If the session becomes unresponsive:-
+## If the session becomes unresponsive
 Kaggle kernels are not as reliable as having R installed on your local PC.
 Sometimes the kernel session seems to become unresponsive.
 It may help to press the 'Restart' button at the top, or to reload the whole page in your browser.
 In either case, you'll start a new computer session so you'll have to re-run the steps that you took in your previous session to get your data back to its previous state.

 ## Resuming work on a kernel that you previously created/forked:-